-Iku Yakitori & Whisky Bar
+Iku Yakitori And Whisky Bar

-If you’re coming expecting a similar menu to Etsu, you’ll be mistaken.
-At Iku, they’re presenting a simple offering that hones right in on yakitori.
+Recently under new management, Iku presents a simple offering that hones right in on yakitori.
 For the inexperienced, yakitori translates to chicken skewers and a technique utilising every part of the bird, from breasts and thighs, to chicken skin, liver, heart and oyster, each carrying its own subtle flavour difference and paired with fresh wasabi or special seasonings and sauces made from house recipes.

-Image credit: Hayley Williamson for The Urban List
+Image credit: Hayley Williamson for Urban List